BenCorrigan1203/Deleton/README.md

 - `compress_data.py` : This file extracts all rider information exceeding the past 24 hours from the daily schema, formats it, and uploads the data to the historical schema.
 Additionally, it deletes data in the daily historical schema that is older than 12 hours.

 - `compress_sql.py` : This file contains all the SQL commands for the compress_data.py, to allow easier code consumption.

+- `Dockerfile` : This file allows us to containerize this folder to be than run on any machine with only its dependencies.

 - `requirements.txt` : This file contains a list of the required Python packages to run the scripts in this folder.